SCU-Smart-Grid-CPS/UCEF-Supercontroller/README.md

 ## Warnings

-1. This has only undergone basic testing, use at your own risk!
-2. Appliance scheduler is depricated but it might work; it is safest to leave dishwasher=false in config_buildingName.txt
+1. Appliance scheduler is depricated but it might work; it is safest to leave dishwasher=false in config_buildingName.txt
 3. Optimization is not yet implemented
 4. CAREFUL with config files.
 There is `config.txt` AND `config_simulationName.txt` for EACH simulation
 5. `setNumSims.txt` must contain a single line with just one integer which is the number of sims